Is TikTok responsible for tics in young girls?

 If the worst of the Covid-19 pandemic seems behind us, its shadow still hangs over our daily lives.
 The confinements, the general anxiety-inducing atmosphere were not kind to our Mental Health, especially those of teenagers.
 Three pediatricians from Great Ormond Street Hospital For Children of London are concerned about the increase in diagnoses of tics.
 Tics are movements uncontrolled muscles, often of the face, which appear around 5-7 years of age.
 Little boys are more concerned than little girls.
 Contrary to OCD, obsessive-compulsive disorder, tics are not related to an obsession.

 The tics in question here do not concern young boys but adolescent girls.
-The three pediatricians give their point of view in BMJ ; it is not therefore a question of a scientific study but the vision of specialists, which commits only them, on the subject.
+The three pediatricians give their point of view in BMJ ; it is therefore not a scientific study but the vision of specialists, which only commits them, on the subject.
 Before the pandemic, tic specialists received around four to six young girls with tics per year.
 Between the end of December 2020 and January 2021, there are three to four per week.
 Some are already prone to motor or verbal tics, but for others they appeared overnight.

 Your tics on TikTok